chutchaikp/fortune/README.md

 - How to use Github
 - How to .gitignore
 - How to .env
+- How to vscode, exclude files
+- How to snippet
+- How to verify unused and outdate package [npm-check or depcheck]

 - How to use 'scss' in React App
+- How to lodash
+- How to work with json file
+- How to setInterval

 - How to use free host Netlify.com

 <!-- # Getting Started with Create React App